MichaelJohnsonAgile/matchplay/DEPLOYMENT_GUIDE.md

 1. Check Render logs in the dashboard
 2. Verify `package.json` has correct start script
 3. Make sure `backend` folder has all dependencies
+4. If using database, verify `DATABASE_URL` is set correctly

+### Database Connection Issues
+1. Verify `DATABASE_URL` is the **Internal** URL (not External)
+2. Check database is active in Render dashboard
+3. Ensure backend and database are in **same region**
+4. Check backend logs for connection errors
+5. Try running `npm run db:init` if tables missing

 ### Build Fails
 1. Check build logs in Render dashboard